leoncik/LeonardWojcik_11_16052022/README.md

 Run `yarn start` to launch a dev server and work on the project.

-You can learn more about the available scripts in the official Creatte React App documentation : https://create-react-app.dev/docs/available-scripts/.
+You can learn more about the available scripts in the official Create React App documentation : https://create-react-app.dev/docs/available-scripts/.

 ### Use the tests

 To run and watch the tests in the console, run : `yarn test`.

 To watch the test coverage in the console, run : `yarn test -- --coverage`.

 [⬆ Back to top](#kasa)